ycrc/ycrc.github.io/docs/clusters-at-yale/guides/containers.md

 You can define a container image to be exactly how you want/need it to be, including applications, libraries, and files of your choosing with a [definition file](https://apptainer.org/docs/user/main/quick_start.html#apptainer-definition-files).
 Apptainer definition files are similar to Docker's `Dockerfile`, but use different syntax.
-To build a container from a definition file, you need administrative privileges on a Linux machine where [Apptainer is installed](https://apptainer.org/docs/user/main/quick_start.html#quick-installation-steps).

 For full definition files and more documentation please see [the Apptainer site](https://apptainer.org/docs/user/main/definition_files.html).